fbpx

 Home » Norway Travel Tips » Taking the Bodø to Svolvær Express Ferry

-The express ferry is a daily passenger-only service between mainland Norway and the Lofoten islands.
-Here's everything you need to know.
+The express ferry is a daily, passenger-only service between mainland Norway and the Lofoten islands.
+Here's everything you need to know about the trip.

 Getting around northern Norway without a car or flying is always a challenge, but it can be done.
 There are many local ferries to shuttle people between islands and express boats to travel longer distances.